Sjors/dao-challenge-blog/source/_posts/challenge-10.md

 {% img /images/10-execute-sell-order.png 200 %}

 To make this easier, I'd like to add a `BuyOrder`.
-Initially, this will be a very simple limit order, which either executes immediately or fails.
-This order would loop through all sell orders and automatically execute is the price is below the limit.
+Initially, this will be a very simple limit order, which either executes or fails,  immediately.
+This order would loop through all sell orders and automatically execute if the price is below the limit.

 Also note that the ether is deposited in the seller's `DaoAccount` after an order is executed.
 There's still no way for a user to take ether out of their `DaoAccount`.